Do you have questions? We have answers!

 How does my work get chosen to be featured or published elsewhere?

-For all users we have three basic ways we highlight work:
+For all users we highlight work here:

 How can I get my work selected?